 Hidden Details On Air Jordan 15 Red Strip

-The numerical sequences on the Air Jordan 15’s red strip are an homage to MJ’s life and career: 2.7 for his birthday, 23 for the jersey, six rings, and well, 15 for the shoe model.
-Even the tongue mimics MJ’s iconic tongue-wag on the hardwood.
+The numerical orderings on the Air Jordan 15’s red strip pay tribute to MJ’s life and career.
+There are numbers for his birthday (2.7), his jersey number (23), the number of championship rings he’s won (6), and, well, the number of the shoe model (15).
+Even the shoe’s tongue mimics MJ’s iconic tongue-wag on the hardwood.

 Air Jordan 18 Car Clutch